CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.

 Guaranteed stop-loss orders

 Protect your positions from market gapping and slippage with a guaranteed stop-loss order (GSLO).
 Available on forex, indices and gold.
 As a professional account holder, you may qualify for additional margin relief when you place a GSLO, stop-loss or trailing stop-loss order on your trades.
-Available on the OANDA Trade platform and mobile and tablet apps.
+Available on our OANDA platform, mobile and tablet apps.

 Key information and restrictions on GSLOs